 Unusual Bounce While Driving

-When the magnetic ride control system works properly, you can expect the ride to be much kinder and smooth.
+When the magnetic ride control system works properly, you can expect the ride to be much kinder and smoother.
 If it’s bumpier than you are used to, the suspension is malfunctioning.

 Common Magnetic Ride Control Problems